saduf/P2_Planning_and_Search/README.md

 We can use the current_local_pos from the previous step and offset it by the grid's origin to assign the start location to the current location of the Drone.

 ```
-# TODO: convert start position to current position rather than map center
+# Convert start position to current position rather than map center
 grid_start = (int(current_local_pos[0]-north_offset), int(current_local_pos[1]-east_offset))

 ```

 #### 4. Set grid goal position from geodetic coords
-This step is to add flexibility to the desired goal location.
-Should be able to choose any (lat, lon) within the map and have it rendered to a goal location on the grid.

 For this step first we set the Goal Position in geodetic coordinates in the goal_global_pos variable, then this is converted to NED coordinates using the global_to_local method; only if using graphs, we find the closest point to the Goal using the closest_point method.